buffermet/caplets/hstshijack/README.md

 When hosts respond with an HTTPS redirect, bettercap will save their hostname in lists that are sorted by domain prefixes, allowing the list to scale by reducing a considerable amount of overhead for the proxy module.

 By default, this caplet will remap these lists of domains that were found in the file that you assigned to the `hstshijack.ssl.domains` variable on launch (to ensure that it is still in the right format).
-You can skip this by setting the `hstshijack.ssl.check` variable to `false`.
+You can skip this by setting the `hstshijack.ssl.index.check` variable to `false`.

 Bettercap will also send a HEAD request to unknown hosts that were discovered in the injected document and retrieved via a callback from the <a href="./payloads/hijack.js">**hijack.js**</a> payload.
 This is done to learn what hosts use HTTPS, ahead of time.